Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 # Waste Matters

 ## Project purpose
 Waste matters Ltd. offers waste and recycling solutions to Irish businesses.
-The primary purpose of this website is to advertise and sell polystyrene compacting machines.
-The user will interact with the machine while receiving key facts about polystyrene recycling and waste matters.
+The interactive demo aims to advertise and sell polystyrene compactors.
+The demo will guide the user through a mini-game in which they will drag and drop polystyrene blocks into a compactor machine before turning it on.
+While interacting with the demo, the user will receive key facts about polystyrene recycling and waste matters.
+On completion of the demo, the user will have the option to ‘learn more’ which will lead them to the current waste matters website.

 ## UX